willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 The methods table is a bit more complex.
 The left-hand column has the data type that is returned to you when you call, i.e. execute, the method.
 A ``void`` data type means that it does not return a value; the method itself does something.
-The right-hand column starts with the name of the method followed by a parentheses-enclosed list of the variables that must be provided to the method, also known as "parameters."
+The right-hand column starts with the name of the method.
+A parentheses-enclosed list of variables then follows.
+These are the "parameters" that you must give to the method to call it.
 Note that this is a guide to what values you can feed to it, not an example of *syntax*.

 Each parameter in the list follows the format ``DataType ParameterName[= OptionalDefaultValue][Comma]``.
-When calling a method, you must provide parameters in the same order with compatible data types.
+You must provide parameters in the same order with compatible data types.
 If a default value is present, then you can omit it to have Godot assume its value.

 Some methods have special suffixes to more clearly indicate their behavior.